X3I/poketwo.com/guides/move-tutors.md

 permalink: /guides/move-tutors

 image: /img/logo.png
 description: Various move tutors are available throughout the regions.
-Additionally, there are Egg Move tutors that can teach your pokemon moves that it would only be able to obtain through breeding.
+Additionally, there are Egg Move tutors that can teach your Pokémon moves that it would only be able to obtain through breeding.
 These exist, because breeding does not (and will not) exist, but the moves should still be attainable.
 ---

 # Move Tutors

 Various move tutors are available throughout the regions.
-Additionally, there are Egg Move tutors that can teach your pokemon moves that it would only be able to obtain through breeding.
+Additionally, there are Egg Move tutors that can teach your Pokémon moves that it would only be able to obtain through breeding.
 These exist, because breeding does not (and will not) exist, but the moves should still be attainable.

 ## Kanto